Scientific Name

 Watering: A. glutinosum requires more water than most succulents, but too much moisture will lead to root rot.
 In spring and fall, water the plant thoroughly, then allow the soil to dry out before watering again.
 Water more sparingly in winter.
 The plant does not need to be watered during its dormancy in summer except in arid conditions.

 Propagation: This succulent is very easy to propagate from cuttings.
 The best time to take cuttings is spring.
 Allow the cut end to dry for several days before placing it in the soil.
-It can be also propagated by seed.
+It can also be propagated by seed.
 Sow the seeds in spring.

 Learn more at How to Grow and Care for Aeonium.